bhakthan/Learn_Agent_by_Visual_Interaction_and_Simulation/README.md

 - **Visual Programming**: See code execute in real-time through animated visualizations
 - **Protocol Gamification**: Interactive demos make learning communication patterns enjoyable
 - **Accessibility Pioneer**: Screen reader support and keyboard navigation for inclusive learning
+- **🚀 MCP×A2A Framework Pioneer**: First educational platform to comprehensively teach the revolutionary protocol integration framework
+- **Enterprise Architecture Visualization**: Real-world performance metrics and use cases from production implementations
+- **Protocol Complementarity Education**: Interactive exploration of how MCP and A2A protocols work together in layered architectures

 ## 🎓 Educational Features